Remarkably dynamic and communicative performer with lots more power than its humble rating would suggest

 Vivid Audio Giya G3 s2

 Now for the really ridiculous combination.
-Believe me or not, but the 36 watt DiaLogue Premium actually drives the Vivids pretty well!
+Believe me or not, but the 36-watt DiaLogue Premium actually drives the Vivids pretty well!
 It does not have the ultimate bass control of the solid state amps, but it does sound nicely dynamic and punchy, and importantly, emotionally totally convincing.
 The soundstage is very wide and timbre very natural, quite a bit more so than with the other amps.
-Ultimately there is not quite enough power to play loud transients in all their splendour, and things do get rounded off here and there when playing more demanding material.
+Ultimately there is not quite enough power to play loud transients in all their splendor, and things do get rounded off here and there when playing more demanding material.
 The Vivids are not the most difficult speakers out there but still, this is a rather surprising result, given the amp’s moderate power rating and very moderate price.
 Rather amazingly the Ref 75 SE had a harder time driving the Vivids, sounding more precise, but noticeably rounded off on louder dynamic peaks than the PrimaLuna.
 A nice, but equally ridiculous combination price-wise might be to use the more powerful PrimaLuna DiaLogue Premium HP with the best Gold Label tubes with these speakers.